stealthyroofscapes/StealthyRoofscapes/README.md

 #### Future improvements
 * Consolidate into a View Extension or Custom Package
-* Generate more complex forms
+* Generate and assess more complex forms
 * Greater number of assessment points
 * Refine the surfaces-seen algorithm to exclude hidden portions of surfaces facing the viewer
 * More detailed panelisation to give uniform scores